bnorthan/inf-428-data-analytics-online/Module5/Assignment.md

 Machine Learning

 Compile all answers in a word document.
 For questions that require Python notebooks or KNIME workflows submit a screen shot.

+The data needed for the assignment is [here](https://github.com/bnorthan/inf-428-data-analytics-online/tree/master/python/notebooks/machine_learning)

+titanic_preprocessed.csv - it the titanic data with some preprocessing done to deal with missing data.
+Use this for the titanic question.

+dataingdata.csv - this is the dating data

 1. Explain why we divide data into testing and training sets.
 2. A class takes a test and the entire class does horrible.
 The prof gives them a second chance.
 The next week